GalaxyOfZero/instance/local/kubejs/event_groups/PlayerEvents/decorateChat.md

 Sets the message that the player sent.
 ```

-- `LivingEntity getEntity()`
+- `Component getComponent()`
 ```
-Gets the player that sent the message.
+Gets the message that the player sent.
 ```

 - `void setComponent(Component var0)`